lyann-s/SentimentAnalysisHotelReviews/README.md

-# FinalProject
+# Sentiment Analysis of TripAdvisor Hotel Reviews
-This is a repository for the STATS 507 final project.
+This is a repository for the Sentiment Analysis of TripAdvisor Hotel Reviews project.

 ## Abstract